snowplow-archive/snowplow.github.com/_posts/2014-05-20-snowplow-team-in-berlin-and-budapest-june-2014.md

 * Buildin a lambda architecture with Kinesis and EMR
 * Moving form a batch to a streaming mindset

-For more information, check out [Talks page](http://2014.budapestdwforum.com/talks/#alexdean) on the Budapest DW Forum 2014 website.
+For more information, check out the [Talks page](http://2014.budapestdwforum.com/talks/#alexdean) on the Budapest DW Forum 2014 website.

 The following day, he will be giving a half day, *From zero to Hadoop*, walking through how to run a range of simple (but powerful) Hadoop jobs on Elastic Mapreduce, including both Pig scripts, Scalding Jobs and using HBase with Hadoop.